onionpancakes/henge/README.md

 ## Maps as props

-Use ClojureScript maps as props.
-Certain namespaced keys will process their values differently.
-Global keys are treated normally.
+Tanuki treats Clojure maps as a special extension of js object props.
+Namespaced keys are used as entrypoints for special behavior.
+Global, non-namespaced keys are treated as ordinary props with their values passed through untouched.

 ```clojure
 (t/compile [:div {:id "app"}]) ; OK